 Regular course enrollment at Ohio State and in the College of Arts and Sciences in your final term.

 In addition, you must have:

-A cumulative grade point average (GPA) of at least 2.0 for all work attempted at Ohio State.
+• A cumulative grade point average (GPA) of at least 2.0 for all work attempted at Ohio State.
+Please note that the BME degree requires at least a 2.75 cumulative GPA.

-A cumulative GPA of at least 2.0 in your major.